golint-fixer/go-indigo/research/ShardSpec.md

 Node 0 Node 1 Node 2
 ```

 Each 'shard' contains x amount of nodes, each processing all of the transactions addressed to the shard.
-The shard containing such nodes is a child of a 'Parent Shard.'
+Again, it should be noted that shards can increase in size, and can contain child shards, which--in turn--can also contain child shards.

 ## Shard-level Consensus